mariusor/brutalinks/doc/c2s.md

 Loads the liked end-point of the actor corresponding to the user: `/actors/{uuid}/liked`

+## Load a user's pending follows

+Loads the liked end-point of the actor corresponding to the user: `/actors/{uuid}/inbox?type=Follow`

 ## Loading an item's comments

 Loads the item's Context property (which can be it's top level item, or itself) and loads the `/objects/{uuid}/replies`